 - Hemp seed

 No-Nos.
 Goat, sheep, and buffalo milk are not suitable, because they all contain lactose.
+However, some people might find goat's milk easier to digest than that from sheep or buffalo.

 Cooking Tips.
 The safest bet, in both sweet and savory recipes, is to choose a light, plain, and unsweetened product.